mcelia2324/loopring-python-SDK/README.md

 ### .env Contents
 API_KEY=your_api_key_here \
 ACCOUNT_ID=your_account_id_here \
-PRIVATE_KEY: your_private_key_here\
-WALLET_ADDRESS: your_wallet_address_here

 ### Security and Best Practices
 Confidentiality: Keep your .env file confidential.
-It contains sensitive data.
+It contains sensitive data. \
-Deployment: In deployment environments, ensure these variables are set securely.
+Deployment: In deployment environments, ensure these variables are set securely. \
-Utilizing the Session Class
 With the .env file in place, the Session class in your Python code will automatically load and use these variables for Loopring API authentication.

 ### Further Information